 For anyone looking to take an indefinite break from drinking alcohol, it can be confusing to know what to do first.
 If you recognize you have a problem with alcohol abuse and you’re thinking about recovery, we hope you take inspiration from our suggestions for moderating your consumption of alcohol or eliminating it from your life completely.

-- Assess your relationship with alcohol
+- Frankly assess your relationship with alcohol

-- Change up your environment and habits
+- Vary your environment and habits